Hüseyin Hilmi Pasha: Biography

 Hüseyin Hilmi was born to a Turkish family in September 1855 in Lesbos, in the district of Sarlıca.
 He was the son of Kütahyalızade Tüccar Mustafa Efendi, who was from a family of merchants originating from Kütahya and have settled in the island when Hüseyin Hilmi's grandfather made the move into the island.
 He was of partial Greek ancestry, an ancestor had converted to Islam.
 He did his primary, secondary, and madrasa studies in Lesbos and learned fluent French at an early age.
 He met Namık Kemal, then exiled in Lesbos, at an early age, who advocated for young Hilmi whenever he had the means to.
 This relationship affected Hilmi's political ideology later in life.
 In 1875, he worked as a clerk in the Lesbos Registry Office.

 He started out as a clerk in the Ottoman state structure and gradually climbed the ladder of the hierarchy, becoming the governor of Adana in 1897 and of Yemen in 1902.
 That same year in 1902, he was appointed Inspectorate-General of Rumelia (Rumeli Umûmî Müfettişliği) with responsibility over virtually all of the Balkan territories of the Ottoman Empire at the time, namely the vilayets of Salonica, Kosovo and Manastir.

-By all accounts: foreigners, the Sultan, and the Young Turks, he a competent inspector, and helped pass important reforms in the area.
+By all accounts: foreigners, the Sultan, and the Young Turks, he was a competent inspector, and helped pass important reforms in the area.
 He either turned a blind eye, or had a relationship with the Committee of Union and Progress.
+He joined the Freemasonry lodge Obedience of Véritas.
 The Young Turk Revolution happened under his watch, and the CUP awarded in him their trust post-revolution.